jk32768/courtz-website/help/04-running-a-session.md

      width="900">

 *The Waiting Room contains players waiting for their next game.
 As courts become available, CourtZ automatically selects players from the Waiting Room when generating the next round.*

-### Expected Games

-You can optionally specify how many games an attending player expects to play.

-Tap a player's status icon to set or adjust their Expected Games.

-- **Tick** – the player is attending.
-- **Stopwatch** – the player has an Expected Games value set.

-Expected Games can be set to **1**, **2**, **3**, **4** or **Any** (expected number of games is unspecified).

-Players with an Expected Games target are prioritised during round generation to help them reach their expected number of games.
-When a player reaches their target, CourtZ provides the option to remove them before the next round is generated.

 ### Removing a Player from the Waiting Room